 This will give you a good starting point.
+If you are an engineer, I’d consider taking the FE Exam.
 I’d spend some time on these sites browsing, your goal is to get a sense of overall demand for your position.
 For example, if you’re a software engineer, I’d pay attention to the various companies looking to hire you.
 If you don’t see many positions listed on these sites, it’s possible there are not that many positions in the area.

 Now, let’s zoom in a little bit.

 Portland, Maine specific job boards

 Next, I recommend spending some time browsing Maine specific job boards like Jobs in ME or Live and Work in Maine.
 For example, I know many employers will post on JobsinME, but won’t want to spend the money to post on the other websites.
 This is a common occurrence, so expect to find new positions on the local websites vs. the big job boards.
 This is also true of job postings on Craigslist.

 I also recommend finding other niche websites.
 For example, if you work in tech, check out Angellist (you probably won’t find many positions as most tech companies don’t actively post on here) or subscribe to Maine Startups Insider (my friend Whit runs the website and his weekly email has job postings).

 As an alternative, I recommend building a short-list of places you’d like to work and keeping tabs on if/when they are hiring.
 There are many job opportunities that are only posted on the company website, they never hit the local or large-scale job boards.
 Put simply, be on the lookout.
 Every job available is NOT posted on Monster.com.